yiyang-gt/feat2vec/README.md

 ## Demo ##

-A demo for saving feature embeddings to a txt/bin file is available (python save_embeddings.py -h)
+A demo for saving feature embeddings to a txt/bin file is available (python save_embeddings.py -h).

 Given a feature file (data/twitter_feat.txt) in which each line corresponds to features of one instance, save feature embeddings to a txt file (data/twitter_embeddings.txt):